OpenGlobalMind/old-ogm-wiki/Weaving the World/Weaving the World First Call Workflow.md

 - We will ready to have a [[composting call]] about the first episode.
 - We will have defined:
     - website structure, including where episode pages, and pages connected to a particular episode live
-- There will be links or embeds in the WtW Google Site that include the first episode pages.
+- There will be links or embeds in the Google Site that include the first episode pages.
 - All of which will set precedent for subsequent episodes.
 - There will be documentation that describes what we did and how to do it next time.